 Introduction

-Generally speaking, people can get involved in political institutions and make their voices to be heard and reflected in governance through political participation such as voting, protesting, social movements and etc. When political or economic environment changes, groups of people who feel imperative to change harmful status quo against their interests will actively engage in political participation as means to force government to rewrite a better policy for their benefits.
-In Mexico, a political movement coalition of poor people arose to request democracy from Mexican government (Rubin, 1997, pp. 210.).
-In terms of economic policy spectrum, however, will it still be the case: high level of political participation will force government to come up with better economic governance?
-This research will discuss the relationship between levels of political participation and government expense as outcome of economic governance among different countries with empirical analysis.
+Generally speaking, people can get involved in political institutions and make their voices heard in governance through political participation such as voting, protesting, and social movements.
+When the political or economic environment changes, groups of people who are impacted will actively participate in politics to force the government to improve policy.
+In Mexico, a political movement coalition of poor people arose to demand democracy from the Mexican government, showing that political participation can lead to improvements in the political environment (Rubin, 1997, pp. 210.).
+This paper aims to explore whether this relationship extends to economic concerns: will a high level of political participation around economic issues force the government to improve economic governance?
+This research will discuss the relationship between levels of political participation and government expenditure as an outcome of economic governance among different countries with empirical analysis.

 Research Design

-In the paper, the research model uses political participation as the independent variable to explain its influence on economic governance.
-We are using data from 2017-2021 World Value Survey (WVS) Wave 7 questionnaire to measure political participation and data from World Development Indicators (WDI) from the World Bank to measure economic governance.
+In this paper, the research model uses political participation as the independent variable to explain its influence on economic governance.
+I use data from the 2017-2021 World Value Survey (WVS) Wave 7 questionnaire to measure political participation and data from the World Bank’s World Development Indicators (WDI) to measure economic governance.

 Research variables